markawightman75/FlyingRunner-Website/wp-content/plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 === Plugin Name ===
 Contributors: alekv
 Donate link: http://www.wolfundbaer.ch/donations/
-Tags: WooCommerce, Google AdWords, conversion tag, conversion value tracking Requires at least: 3.1
+Tags: WooCommerce, Google AdWords, AdWords, conversion, conversion value, conversion tag, conversion value tracking, conversion tracking
+Requires at least: 3.1
-Tested up to: 3.9
+Tested up to: 4.2.3
-Stable tag: 0.1.8
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin inserts a Google AdWords conversion tracking tag into the thankyou page of a WooCommerce shop, also measuring the conversion value.
+Track the dynamic order value in AdWords from WooCommerce

 == Description ==

-This plugin enables Google AdWords conversion value tracking for WooCommerce orders.
-This is important if you want to measure the ROI of your campaigns.
+This plugin tracks the value of WooCommerce orders in Google AdWords.
+With this you can optimize all your AdWords campaings to achieve maximum efficiency.

+<strong>Other plugins</strong>

+If you like this plugin you might like that one too: https://wordpress.org/plugins/woocommerce-google-dynamic-retargeting-tag/

+<strong>Translations</strong>

+Thanks to Adrijana Nikolic from http://webhostinggeeks.com for the translation into Serbian.

 == Installation ==